suadesh/Enron_Email_Dataset_POI_Identifier/Questions.md

 I use different way to select them.
 First of all, I look at it in the spreadsheet, secondly I plot them , and them I chose some of them.
 I eventually modify the selection later when I chose which algorithm use.
 I tried SelectKbest, in order to obtain a better result, but in the end I kept my choice.
 I also tried scaling only some features, using minmaxscaler, but I did not find benefit of using it.

-Eventually I create 2 new features, that are the percent of email received from poi and sent to poi , over all the emails sent and received.
-I found using these feature very important in the final choice.
+I decided to create 2 new features, that are the percent of email received from poi and sent to poi , over all the emails sent and received.
+I thought of these features, because I wanted to create a feature that represented better the quantity of emails send and received over all the emails.

 VARAIBLE NAME | IMPORTANCE | Equation
 ---|---|---
-PERCENT TO POI| __0.7__ | (from this person to poi)/[(from this person to poi)+(from message)] PERCENT FROM POI | __0.13__ |  (from poi to this person)/[(from poi to this person)+(from message)]
+PERCENT TO POI| __0.7__ | (from this person to poi)/[(from this person to poi)+(from message)] PERCENT FROM POI | __0.13__ |  (from poi to this person)/[(from poi to this person)+(to message)]